 The Parashar Lake trek makes for a great family trek.
 For those interested in architecture, the local temple of Prashar Rishi next to the lake, with its riveting Himachali architecture, blends perfectly with the landscape.

-The Prashar lake trek is an easy one.
+The Prashar lake trek is an easy-moderate one.
 The lake is located at a comfortable altitude of just over 9,000 ft.
 If you go in the months of April and May, the trail will have snow patches.
-This clubbed with the fact that you gain a lot of altitude in just 2 days may make the trek slightly difficult.
+This, clubbed with the fact that you gain a lot of altitude in just 2 days, may make the trek slightly difficult.
 However, a decent level of physical fitness will help you overcome challenges on the trail.
 Click here to learn how to prepare and get fit for the trek.